 Peat is fossil organic matter, formed from plant debris.
 It is the major constituent of soils saturated in water like peat bogs.

 Peat is a non-renewable resource, and peat extraction is highly regulated.
-A full century is needed to replenish a meager 2 inches (5 cm) of peat.
+Nature needs a full century to replenish a meager 2 inches (5 cm) of peat.

 It has been traditionally used as the prime raw material for soil mix because of its excellent agronomic properties.

-It has the advantage of having excellent soil and air retention, and making the water available at need.
+It has the advantage of having excellent soil and air retention.

 Different types of peat

 There are three major categories in which peat products fall:

 - Blond peat which comes from the processing of sphagnum or peat moss.

 - Brown peat